gomandr/pedestrians-tracking/README.md

 This final project (Milestone 3) combines two previous projects where models where trained for pedestrian detection (Milestone 1) and re-identification (Milestone 2).
 The objective is here to take a video as input and output the same video with labelled bounding boxes on the different pedestrians tracked.

 ## Credits
-Milestone 1 and Milestone 2 work are heavily based on previous work available online.
+Milestone 1 code is mainly based on an existing Pytorch tutorial available under: https://colab.research.google.com/github/pytorch/vision/blob/temp-tutorial/tutorials/torchvision_finetuning_instance_segmentation.ipynb.

+Milestone 2 code is adapted from the work of Zhedong Zheng: https://github.com/layumi/Person_reID_baseline_pytorch

 For further details, please read the associated reports.

 ## Examples
 Three examples of the work done by the proposed algorithm are found in folder Final_videos.